MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-setup-configuration.md

    - All device groups—including the default and custom device groups that you define—are stored in in Azure Active Directory (Azure AD).
    - As you add (or remove) devices in a device group, the devices receive (or are released from) the policies that target the device group.

-8. On the Configuration settings tab, specify the settings for your policy, and then choose Next.
-For more information about the individual settings, see Configuration settings for next-generation protection.
+8. On the **Configuration settings** tab, specify the settings for your policy, and then choose Next.
+For more information about the individual settings, see [Configuration settings for next-generation protection](#understand-configuration-settings-for-next-generation-protection).

-9. On the Review your policy tab, review the general information, targeted devices, and configuration settings.
+9. On the **Review your policy** tab, review the general information, targeted devices, and configuration settings.

-   - Make any needed changes by selecting Edit.
+   - Make any needed changes by selecting **Edit**.
-   - When you’re ready to proceed, choose Create policy.
+   - When you’re ready to proceed, choose **Create policy**.

 ## Edit an existing policy

-1. As a security administrator (or global administrator), go to https://security.microsoft.com and sign in.
+1. As a security administrator (or global administrator), go to [https://security.microsoft.com](https://security.microsoft.com) and sign in.
 You’re now in the Microsoft 365 Defender portal.

-2. In the navigation pane, choose Configuration management.
+2. In the navigation pane, choose **Configuration management**.
 Policies are organized by operating system and policy type.

 3. Select an operating system tab, and then expand a category.

-4. Select a policy, and then choose Edit.
+4. Select a policy, and then choose **Edit**.

-5. On the General information tab, review the information.
+5. On the **General information** tab, review the information.
 If need be, edit the policy name and description.
-Then choose Next.
+Then choose **Next**.

-6. On the Device groups tab, determine which device groups should receive this policy.
+6. On the **Device groups** tab, determine which device groups should receive this policy.
 Take one or more of the following steps:

    - Keep the selected device group as is
    - Remove a device group from the policy
    - Create a new device group
    - Select another existing device group

-7. On the Configuration settings tab, review and if need be, edit the settings for your policy, and then choose Next.
-For more information about the individual settings, see Configuration settings for next-generation protection.
+7. On the **Configuration settings** tab, review and if need be, edit the settings for your policy, and then choose **Next**.

+   For more information about the individual settings, see [Configuration settings for next-generation protection](#understand-configuration-settings-for-next-generation-protection).

-8. On the Review your policy tab, review the general information, targeted devices, and configuration settings.
+8. On the **Review your policy** tab, review the general information, targeted devices, and configuration settings.

-   - Make any needed changes by selecting Edit.
+   - Make any needed changes by selecting **Edit**.
-   - When you’re ready to proceed, choose Update policy.
+   - When you’re ready to proceed, choose **Update policy**.

 ## Learn more about policy order